getsolus/help-center-docs/configuration/configuring-displays/en.md

 {{< altimg "gnome-display-right-click.jpg" "help-center/configuration/configuring-displays/" >}}

-Alternatively, you can open the Applications Overlay using the keyboard shortcut `Super + A` or by clicking the applications icon in the dock and then finding and clicking on "Displays".
+Alternatively, you can open the Overlay using the `Super` button on your keyboard or by clicking the applications icon in the dock and then finding and clicking on "Displays".

 You will then be shown the following window.